 There is more reason to believe these attitudes will persist as millennials age than to believe they will change.
 For starters, the liberalism of millennials cannot be explained merely by the fact that they are young, because young Americans have not always been liberal.
 In recent years, polls have shown young Americans to be the segment of the population most supportive of government-run health care.
 But in 1978, they were the least supportive.
 In the last two elections, young Americans voted heavily for Obama.
 But in 1984 and 1988, Americans under 30 voted Republican for president.

 Nor is it true that Americans necessarily grow more conservative as they age.
 Sometimes they do.
 But academic studies suggest that party identification, once forged in young adulthood, is more likely to persist than to change.
 There’s also strong evidence from a 2009 National Bureau of Economic Research paper that people who experience a recession in their plastic years support a larger state role in the economy throughout their lives.

-If Millennials remain on the left, the consequences for American politics over the next two decades could be profound.
-In the 2008 presidential election, Millennials constituted one-fifth of America’s voters.
+If as remain on the left, the consequences for American politics over the next two decades could be profound.
+In the 2008 presidential election, millennials constituted one-fifth of America’s voters.
 In 2012, they were one-quarter.
 In 2016, according to predictions by political demographer Ruy Teixeira, they will be one-third.
 And they will go on constituting between one-third and two-fifths of America’s voters through at least 2028.